Upset over Cong MLAs remarks Kumaraswamy threatens to quit

 "If there are any shortcomings in our government, they should discuss straightaway with chief minister or Deputy chief minister G Parameshwara, who is in charge minister of Bengaluru...
 We cannot tolerate indiscipline," he said.

-"If the explanation is not satisfactory, party will take strong disciplinary action.@INCIndia will not tolerate any such indiscipline statements and actions," he said.
+"If the explanation is not satisfactory, party will take strong disciplinary action.@INCIndia will not tolerate any such indiscipline (sic) statements and actions," he tweeted.

-Somashekhar had Sunday said, "The coalition government is in power for the past seven months but not a single work has taken place.
-It is Siddaramaiah who set up the Kempegowda Development Authority after the founder of Bengaluru city."
+Demanding that Siddaramaiah be made the chief minister, Somashekhar had said, "The coalition government is in power for the past seven months but not a single work has taken place.
+It is Siddaramaiah who set up the Kempegowda Development Authority named after the founder of Bengaluru city."

 Rubbishing the MLA's demand, Siddaramaiah said the coalition government is for five years and there was no question of him becoming Chief Minister.